Abdou Harroui

-Abdoulrahmane "Abdou" Harroui (عبدو هروي; born 13 January 1998) is a professional footballer who plays as a midfielder for Serie A club Hellas Verona.
+Abdoulrahmane "Abdou" Harroui (عبدو هروي; born 13 January 1998) is a professional footballer who plays as a midfielder for club Hellas Verona.

 Born in the Netherlands, he represented his native country internationally at youth level, before opting to play for Morocco at senior level.

 Club career

 Harroui made his Eredivisie debut for Sparta Rotterdam on 24 February 2018 in a game against AZ.

 On 31 August 2021, he joined Italian club Sassuolo on initial loan, with a conditional obligation to buy at the end of the 2021–22 season.

 On 13 July 2023, he joined Frosinone until the end of the 2025–26 season.

 International career

 Born in the Netherlands, Harroui is of Moroccan descent.
 He is a former youth international for the Netherlands.
 He represented Netherlands at the 2021 UEFA European Under-21 Championship, where Netherlands reached the semi-finals, and Harroui was substituted at half-time of that game.

 In September 2021, he accepted a call-up to the Morocco national team for the World Cup qualifiers.